kra0s22/Training_YOLOv7_on_Custom_Data/README.md

 $ cd Training_YOLOv7_on_Custom_Data
 ```

-> **Note**
-> If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/).

 # Download

-You can [download](https://github.com/kra0s22/Training_YOLOv7_on_Custom_Data/archive/refs/heads/master.zip) the latest version of this repository.
+You can [download](https://github.com/kra0s22/Training_YOLOv7_on_Custom_Data/archive/refs/heads/master.zip) the latest version from this repository.

 # Model implementation

-Our final model is the following, expectin to fulfill our initial pourpose and detect the most cuantity of weapos expecting to be reliable.
+Our final model is the following, expectin to fulfill our initial pourpose and detect the most quantity of weapos, expecting to be reliable.
 ```bash
 # run this cell to begin training1
 %cd /content/yolov7